Murder off Miami: Development

 The game was co-written by Fergus McNeill, who had previously authored The Hobbit and Lord of the Rings parody games The Boggit and Bored of the Rings.
-It is based on a novel of the same name by Dennis Wheatley; this text already had some interactivity through the use of physical clues provided with the book such as a blood-stained curtain and cigarette butts, plus an envelope at the end cover to reveal the answer.
+It is based on a 1936 book of the same name by Dennis Wheatley, which was presented as a crime dossier containing letters, photographs, and physical clues such as a blood-stained curtain and cigarette butts.
+The reader was meant to analyze the information and determine who committed the murder, checking their answer against the solution provided in a sealed envelope with the book.

 There was a fatal bug in the first batch of Spectrum units, resulting in the game restarting each time the player tried to get out of their chair at the beginning of the game.

 Reception

-Sinclair User thought the game would have used a packaging style similar to that of Weatley's novel.
+A review in Sinclair User gave the game four out of five stars, praising the plot but noting some infelicities in the writing.
 Meanwhile, ZX Computings review was cut short due to the bug, but the reviewer was impressed with what they experienced and looked forward to reviewing it again the following month.